assafna/alphafold-slurm/README.md

 ## Introduction

-General walktrough for inferencing a sequence using AlphaFold through Slurm and on GPUs.
-The guide uses [DeepMind's AlphaFold](https://github.com/deepmind/alphafold) recent version.
+General walktrough for inferencing a protein sequence using AlphaFold through Slurm and on GPUs.
+This guide uses [DeepMind's AlphaFold](https://github.com/deepmind/alphafold) recent version.

 ## First Time Setup

 Follow DeepMind's [instructions](https://github.com/deepmind/alphafold#first-time-setup) and download the relevant databases.
-You can use a general container to download the databases through it.
+You can start a general container to download the databases through it.

 ## Prepare a Container